simgislab/m-d.me/content/notes/roerich-altai-himalaya/index.md

 - - - - -

-Twelve hundred years after Buddha, the teacher Padma Sambhava brought the teachings of the Blessed
+Twelve hundred years after Buddha, the teacher Padma Sambhava brought closer to men the teachings of the Blessed

 <a id="63">**63 SIKHIM**</a>

-One closer to men.
+One.
 At the birth of Padma Sambhava all the skies were aglow and the shepherds saw miraculous tokens.
 The eight-year-old Teacher was manifested to the world in the Lotus flower.
 Padma Sambhava did not die but departed to teach new countries.
 Had he not done so the world would be threatened with disaster.

-In the cave Kandro Sampo, not far from Tashiding, near a certain hot spring, dwelt Padma Sambhava himself.
+In the cave Kandro Sampo, not far from Tashi-ding, near a certain hot spring, dwelt Padma Sambhava himself.
 A certain giant, thinking to penetrate across to Tibet, attempted to build a passage into the Sacred Land.
 The Blessed Teacher rose up and growing great in height struck the bold venturer.
 Thus was the giant destroyed.
 And now in the cave is the image of Padma Sambhava and behind it is a stone door.
 It is known that behind this door the Teacher hid sacred mysteries for the future.
 But the dates for their revelation have not yet come.

 - - - - -